 Wed 14 Sep 2011

-Posted by billie_peterson under African Studies, American Literature, Anthropology, Biochemistry, Biology, Business, Chemistry, Church-State Studies, Classics, Computer Science, Dissertations and Theses, Economics, Education, Educational Administration, Educational Psychology, Engineering, English Literature, Environmental Studies, Finance, Geology, Gerontology, History, Human Performance and Recreation, Information Systems, Insurance, International Studies, Journalism, Library and Information Science, Linguistics, Literature, Management, Marketing, Mathematics, Medieval and Renaissnace Studies, Modern Foreign Languages, Multidisciplinary, Museum Studies, Music, Neuroscience, Nursing, Nutrition, Open Resource, Philosophy, Physical Therapy, Physics, Political Science, Psychology, Religion and Theology, Social Work, Sociology, Theater Arts
+Posted by billie_peterson under African Studies, American Literature, Anthropology, Biochemistry, Biology, British Literature, Business, Chemistry, Church-State Studies, Classics, Computer Science, Dissertations & Theses, Economics, Education, Educational Administration, Educational Psychology, Engineering, Environmental Science, Finance, Geology, Gerontology, Health, Human Performance & Recreation, History, Information Systems, Insurance, International Studies, Journalism, Library & Information Science, Linguistics, Literature, Management, Marketing, Mathematics, Medieval & Renaissnace Studies, Modern Languages & Cultures, Multidisciplinary, Museum Studies, Music, Neuroscience, Nursing, Nutrition, Open Resource, Philosophy, Physical Therapy, Physics, Political Science, Psychology, Religion & Theology, Social Work, Sociology, Theatre Arts

 Trove is a new discovery experience focused on Australia and Australians.
 Trove provides integrated access to millions of items from a range of the National Library’s collaborative services and from elsewhere.
 Metadata (information about items) is pooled from Australian sources including: The Australian National Bibliographic Database – containing location information from thousands of Australian libraries, The Picture Australia program, The Australian Research Online program, The Music Australia program, The Register of Australian Archives and Manuscripts, and The People Australia program, and some overseas sources.